benetech/UX-Guide-EPUB-A11y-Metadata/UXGuideForMetadata.md

+---
-# User Experience Guide for Displaying Accessibility metadata for EPUB
+title: User Experience Guide for Displaying Accessibility metadata for EPUB ...

 ## Status of This Document
 Editors Draft - Version 0.9 (05/22/2019)